emqx/neuron-docs/en_US/configuration/north-apps/mqtt/overview.md

   - `node`：Southbound driver name.
   - `link`：Driver connection status, 0 for disconnected, 1 for connected.
   - `running`：Driver running status, 3 for running, 4 for stopped.

+### Driver Topic Prefix

+* action/req : Used to receive specific driver commands.
+* action/resp : Used to return the execution result of the driver command.

+* flist/req : Used for the driver to receive file list requests.
+* flist/resp : Used to return the file list.

+* fup/req : Used for the driver to open the file before uploading the file.
+* fup/resp : Used to return the open file response.

+* fupdata/req : Used for the driver to upload the file.
+* fupdata/resp : Used to return the file upload response.

+* fdown/req : Used for the driver to open the file before downloading the file.
+* fdown/resp : Used to return the open file response.

+* fdowndata/req : Used for the driver to download the file.
+* fdowndata/resp : Used to return the file download response.

 ### MQTT over SSL